ga-wdi-boston/ember-resources-one-to-many/README.md

 ### Foundations
 At this point, students have already learned how to:

-- Configure the Ember Router to point to a new Template.
-- Use an Ember View to handle events triggered within a routable template.
-- Create nested view states and route to them appropriately.
-- Set up resource routes (with their respective Ember Routes).
 - Create Ember Components to represent UI elements and encapsulate related data and behavior.
 - Use `ember-data` to set up Models representing business data.
 - Link the `ember-data` data store to a JSON API through an Adapter.